The Birth Of California’s Taxpayer Revolt

 Gardner recalls that within weeks, four Oakland fire stations and eight library branches were closed.
 A local museum was forced to scale back its hours.
 The city repaved its roads less frequently.

 “For several years after Prop.
-13, we had to keep reminding the city council, you can’t even retain what you have,” said Gardner.
+13, we had to keep reminding the city council, you can’t even retain what you have,” says Gardner.

 Not every California city was forced to make the cutbacks Oakland did.
 In 1979, a state budget surplus helped cushion initial revenue losses by local government.

-Eventually, Taylor said, local governments turned to other taxes—including local sales taxes, hotel taxes and utility taxes.
+Eventually, Taylor says, local governments turned to other taxes—including local sales taxes, hotel taxes and utility taxes.
 Those helped fill local coffers, but also shifted the local tax burden.

-“They also imposed on homeowners and new homes what are called impact fees where you pay it and it’s included in the price of your home,” said Taylor.
+“They also imposed on homeowners and new homes what are called impact fees where you pay it and it’s included in the price of your home,” says Taylor.